 More important than IQ results or test scores are the program’s effects on the participants’ character.
 According to The Heckman Equation, students who received high-quality preschool education showed reduced aggression and reduced anti-social behavior.
 This led to long-term positive impacts on employability and health behaviors, while at the same time reducing criminal activity.

 How can these findings be applied in today’s current educational environment?
-Iruka is optimistic.
-She says, “We should incorporate culturally-affirming and enriching active learning opportunities in the classrooms with highly-qualified and sensitive teachers, family engagement and support, strong leadership, and programs connected to children’s contexts and lived experiences.”
+Iruka says, “We should incorporate culturally-affirming and enriching active learning opportunities in the classrooms with highly-qualified and sensitive teachers, family engagement and support, strong leadership, and programs connected to children’s contexts and lived experiences.”

-Started over fifty years ago and with many of the participants now well into middle-age, The Perry Preschool Project continues to shed light on the importance of early childhood education programs to disadvantaged youth.
+Started over 50 years ago, and with many of the participants now well into middle-age, The Perry Preschool Project continues to shed light on the importance of early childhood education programs to disadvantaged youth.
 The ongoing research reinforces that early intervention can change the trajectory of a child’s life and impact future generations.